Magento 2 Installation Guide: Composer, GitHub, and ZIP Methods

 composer install

-Example is relevant if Magento install directory is magento2ee, the db-host is on the same machine (localhost), and that the db-name, db-user, and db-password are all magento:
+Example is relevant if Magento install directory is magento2ee, the db-host is on the same machine (localhost), and the db-name, db-user, and db-password are all magento:

 bin/magento setup:install \